 Travel Stories: Jardin de Sericourt, France 2019

-This garden has received France’s “Remarkable garden” status and was voted best garden of 2012 by the Association of French Journalists. (and since I’m a garden journalist, I have to say we’re a pretty particular bunch so you know this garden is special!)
+This garden has received France’s “Remarkable garden” status.
+It also was voted best garden of 2012 by the Association of French Journalists.
+As a garden journalist, I have to say we’re a pretty particular bunch so you know this garden is special!

-To be honest, when I first learned of this garden, I was slightly hesitant to include it because there is a focus on war in some of the garden rooms.
-But I quickly realized this region of France was so impacted by World War I and II that one certainly shouldn’t close their eyes to it.
-And my goal as I put together this tour was to choose gardens of very different character, so this met my criteria.
+To be honest, when I first learned of this garden, I was slightly hesitant to include it.
+That’s because there is a focus on war in some of the garden rooms.
+But I quickly realized this region of France was so impacted by World War I and II.
+One certainly shouldn’t close their eyes to it.
+My goal in putting the tour together was to choose gardens of very different character, so this met my criteria.

 The garden is on approximately 10 acres and there are 29 garden rooms with different themes.
-Examples include the warrior garden which features columns of yews to represent soldiers; craters that represent the bomb craters that scarred this region during the war; a battlefield with red poppies to represent the blood spilled; the cathedral of roses; a topiary garden; the geometric garden; a labyrinth of grasses; a perennial garden, and the water garden.
+Examples include the warrior garden which features columns of yews to represent soldiers.
+The craters represent the bomb craters that scarred this region during the war.
+A battlefield with red poppies to represent the blood spilled.
+The cathedral of roses, topiary garden, geometric garden; labyrinth of grasses; a perennial garden, and the water garden.

 The entire garden was very quiet and peaceful, and filled with birdsong.
 What a moving experience.